fakemumbler/WSAssetPickerController/README.md

+**Note**: This is a fork from [w5mith/WSAssetPickerController](https://github.com/w5mith/WSAssetPickerController).
+This version make changes to the image picker controller so that pre-selection is allowed (Some of the images in the image picker view are selected when they are shown).

+You can use this version with cocoapods:

+pod '

 ## Description

 This is an iOS, Objective-C alternative to `UIImagePickerController` that looks almost exactly the same, but provides the ability to select multiple images.
 It's as easy to setup as `UIImagePickerController` and it works in both portrait and landscape orientations.
 It requires the addition of **AssetsLibrary.framework**.
 This code uses **ARC**.